tarzandong/autoCSSClass/README.md

 # 2 Config

-You can use options param, the classType option haven't open by now.
+You can use options param.
 Ofcause you can use it without any param like 'plugins: [vue(), **autoClassPlugin()**]', then the plugin will use default options as bellow:

 ```
   const defaultOptions = {
     cssFile : 'auto.css',  //the generate css file name, the path will be '/src'
-    mainUnit: 'px',
+    mainUnit: 'px', //you also can set the param to be 'rem' or 'em'
     mainjsFile: 'main.js', //the Vue/React entry file name
     classTypes: {
-      w: {key: 'width', unit},
+      w: {key: 'width', unit}, //unit: mainUnit
       h: {key: 'height', unit},
       lh: {key: 'line-height', unit},
       minh: {key: 'min-height', unit},